LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

        baz :-
            baz(_Baz_),
            ... .

+Note that using parameter variables doesn't change the fact that entity parameters are logical variables.
+Parameter variables simplify code maintenance by allowing parameters to be added, reordered, or removed without having to specify or update parameter indexes.

 When storing a parametric object in its own source file, the convention is to name the file after the object, with the object arity appended.